Antisemitism in Europe: Austria

 Antisemitism has a long history in Austria, typically focused on the large presence of Jews in Vienna.
 The Jews were systematically destroyed 1938–1945.
 Evidences of the presence of Jewish communities in the geographical area today covered by Austria can be traced back to the 12th century.
 In 1848 Jews were granted civil rights and the right to establish an autonomous religious community, but full citizenship rights were given only in 1867.
 In an atmosphere of economic, religious, and social freedom, the Jewish population grew from 6,000 in 1860 to almost 185,000 in 1938.
 In March 1938, Austria was annexed by Nazi Germany and thousands of Austrian Jews were sent to concentration camps.
 Of the 65,000 Viennese Jews deported to concentration camps, only about 2,000 survived, while around 800 survived World War II in hiding.
 In the Habsburg Empire, the antisemitic movement was strongly concentrated on Vienna.

 Antisemitism did not cease to exist in the aftermath of World War II and continued to be part of Austrian political life and culture with its strongest hold in the political parties and the media.
 Bernd Marin, an Austrian sociologist, has characterized antisemitism in Austria after 1945 as an 'antisemitism without Jews', since Jews constituted only 0.1 percent of the Austrian population.
 Antisemitism was stronger in those areas where Jews no longer lived and where previously practically no Jews had lived, and among people who neither have had nor have any personal contact with Jews.
 Since post-war prejudice against Jews has been publicly forbidden and tabooed, antisemitism was actually 'antisemitism without antisemites', but different expressions of it were to be found in the Austrian polities.
 During the 1980s, the taboo against open expressions of explicitly antisemitic beliefs has remained, but the means of circumventing it linguistically have extended its boundaries in such a way that the taboo itself appears to have lost some of its significance.
 Anti-Jewish prejudices which had remained hidden began to surface and were increasingly found in public settings.
 Thus, verbal antisemitism was rarely expressed directly, but rather used coded expressions, which reflected one of the country's major characteristics – ambivalence and ambiguity toward its past.

 Today the Jewish community of Austria consists of about 8,000 persons.
 Contemporary antisemitism was reported from Serfaus during 2009 and 2010.
-Several hotels and apartments in the renowned holiday resort have confirmed a policy of not allowing Jews on their premises.
+Several hotels and apartments in the holiday resort have confirmed a policy of not allowing Jews on their premises.
 Bookings are tried to be detected in advance based on racial profiling, and are denied to possible orthodox Jews.
 Some are concerned about a potential rise in antisemitism following the victory of the far right Freedom Party – founded by Nazis – in the September 2024 elections.
 Two days before the elections, the party caused controversy when party officials sung and SS song at the funeral of former member.